 The Community Charter concurrent authority provisions apply to bylaws that deal with:

 - Public health

 - Prohibition of soil removal or prohibition of deposit of contaminated soil

 Municipalities are provided with powers to adopt bylaws on matters covered by these spheres of concurrent authority.
 However, this municipal authority is subject to provincial involvement.

-Regional districts do not have the same scope of regulatory authority as municipalities, and are empowered to enact bylaws in relation to three of the four spheres (public health, building standards and prohibition of soil deposit or removal), subject to the Community Charter’s concurrent authority rules.
+Regional districts do not have the same scope of regulatory authority as municipalities, and are empowered to enact bylaws in relation to two of the four spheres (public health and prohibition of soil deposit or removal), subject to the Community Charter’s concurrent authority rules.